JFormDesigner/markdown-writer-fx/README.md

 ![Markdown Writer FX Screenshot](images/screenshot.png)

-For Markdown processing it uses [pegdown], which is nearly 100% compatible with the original [Markdown] specification and also supports parts of [Markdown Extra], [MultiMarkdown] and [Github-flavoured-Markdown].
+For Markdown processing it uses [commonmark-java], a Java implementation of [CommonMark].

 Features
 --------